binded/the-best-winston-sentry/README.md

 }
 ```

+### Reporting exceptions

-When logging an error, there are three ways to pass metadata:
+When logging an error, there are three ways to pass the error and
+metadata:

 - By assigning known properties directly to the error object